ojplg/legup/README.md

 Technical Betterments

 * Improve injection db connection logic/access to web tier, do not use raw Connection object
-* Actually make a real conunection pool and automated reclamation
+* Actually make a real connection pool and automated reclamation
+* Maybe throw out the whole of the DB access layer and replace with Hibernate/javax.persistence
 * Save link to votes pdf when downloading/parsing

 Features to work on